Leon-AW/Experimenting_Reasoning_on_SLMs/README.md

 | **arc**   | Simple     | 39.8%   | 37.8%     | **-2.0pp**  |
 | **mmlu**  | Simple     | 41.0%   | 38.3%     | **-2.7pp**  |

+## A Note on Robustness Testing

+The original project exposé outlined a plan to evaluate the robustness of each reasoning technique using metrics like the `Semantic Consistency Score` and `Logical Contradiction Rate`.
+However, due to time constraints and the overall scope of this study project, these specific robustness evaluations could not be implemented.
+The project instead focused on comprehensive performance evaluation across multiple standard benchmarks.

 ## Conclusion: Answering the Research Questions

 The results of this project provide clear answers to the initial research questions: